TN DDA Projects Landing Page

 Technology First Accreditation Project

-TN DDA’s Division of Program Innovation and SHIFT are proud to partner once again for Technology First education and accreditation in FY 2024.
-This year, ten organizations were awarded full scholarships to cover the cost of their Technology First education and accreditation.
+TN DDA’s Division of Program Innovation and SHIFT are proud to partner once again for Technology First education and accreditation in FY 2026.
+The application for consideration to be included can be found here, and the application process closes June 30, 2025.
+In FY 2025, ten organizations were awarded full scholarships to cover the cost of their Technology First education and accreditation.

 Enabling Technology is the use of various forms of devices and tech to support a person with disabilities to live as independently as possible.
 These types of technologies include sensors, mobile applications, remote support systems, and other smart devices.
 Enabling Technology can support a person in navigating their jobs and communities, gain more control of their environment, and provide remote support and reminders to assist a person in independent living.